 RapidMiner and Qlik Sense

 In this first example, we’ve built a dashboard in Qlik Sense that provides a business-friendly clustering application.
-We’ve created a basic integration between RapidMiner Server and Qlik that lets users put RapidMiner data science to work creating clusters and detecting outliers – and do so all through a Qlik dashboard.
+We’ve created a basic integration between RapidMiner AI Hub and Qlik that lets users put RapidMiner data science to work creating clusters and detecting outliers – and do so all through a Qlik dashboard.

 In this illustration, the business user can drag a slider to select the number of desired outliers.
 The outliers are then removed from the data and the remaining data is segmented into clusters.
 This is a very intuitive process for users – they can visually see which records are removed by the outlier detection and what the resulting clusters are:

 What is going on behind the scenes?
 We created our model in RapidMiner Studio and exposed it as a web service in RapidMiner Server (now RapidMiner AI Hub).
 We built the Qlik Sense dashboard so that when the user interacts with the slider, i.e., selects the input value for the model, Qlik Sense calls RapidMiner AI Hub and delivers that information.
 RapidMiner AI Hub runs the model with this input value and shares the result back with Qlik Sense, which, in turn, updates the dashboard.
 It’s really that easy.

 The user selects a territory from the map in the bottom left corner.
 Qlik Sense then calls on RapidMiner, passing along the state identifiers.
 RapidMiner runs a predictive model on the selected states to find the main influence factors for churn.
 The results update the Qlik Sense dashboard showing the factors that influence churn in these states (yellow bars) vs. the general population (orange bars).
 This gives the business user machine-learning-based insights that show them where to focus activities in sales, marketing and customer success: